 I can't help but love lasagna with all its gooey richness.
 The flavor of the sauce melds with the pasta and mingles with the cheeses and fillings, the cheese stretches from the pan to the plate as you serve it, and the sides start to collapse slightly from the weight of the hot fillings.
 It's a feast for the eyes and a comfort food, through and through.

 If I were asked to come up with a top ten list of healthy meals, lasagna wouldn't make the list, but there are some simple ways to make it healthier.
 Omit fatty meat, use part-skim cheeses, plenty of vegetables and fresh herbs, and whole wheat lasagna, and you can turn this into a relatively healthy meal to enjoy as an occasional treat.
-Using spinach and basil is our favorite way to make lasagna, and for this one I snipped a cup of basil leaves off the plants growing in the AeroGarden I’ve been testing and reviewing.
-This time we put Marseille, Genovese, and Napolitano basils into the layers, scattering it around with the spinach.
-The sauce recipe is from Michael's mom, and it's our favorite all-purpose pasta sauce because it tastes great and is easy to make.
+Using spinach and basil is our favorite way to make lasagna with a homemade sauce from Michael's mom, and it's our favorite all-purpose pasta sauce because it tastes great and is easy to make.
 You can even make it a couple days ahead for faster prep on lasagna day.

 We make lasagna only two or three times a year because we consider it a treat rather than a regular meal.
 We usually assemble two lasagnas at once and then bake one and freeze the other for an emergency meal, which is very handy for our busy family.
 We have also made double recipes and assembled it in a large lasagna or roasting pan to feed a crowd.